Wildertrek/AA-LLM-Course/README.md

 ### **Weekly Breakdown and Project Integration:**

 #### **Week 1: Introduction to Generative AI, LLMs & Key Terminology**
+- **Topics:** History of Language Models.
+    - Take someone from no LM understanding up to today's state of the art.
+How did we get here?

-- **Topics:** Introduction to Generative AI, Large Language Models (LLMs), key terminology (tokens, embeddings, prompts), real-world applications through a Survey of LLMs.
+    - Introduction to Generative AI, Large Language Models (LLMs), key terminology (tokens, embeddings, prompts), real-world applications through a Survey of LLMs.
 - **Hands-on:** Tokenization and embedding exercises, basic prompt creation using LLM APIs.
 - **Overview:** Introduction to upcoming projects and individual objectives.